 IASCL’s 50th Anniversary

 Did you know?
-The IASCL was founded about 50 years ago!
-That calls for a celebration.
-At our 2024 Congress in Prague, that celebration will take the form of a special Presidential Anniversary Session.
-It's really presidential, because aside from the current President, Annick De Houwer, nine past Presidents will take part, either "live" or through video.
-The session starts with a brief overview of IASCL's early days, followed by presidential statements, and a mention of wishes for the future of the field of child language scholars expressed through an online survey earlier this year.
-We hope you will enjoy the session, which is scheduled right at the beginning of the Congress on July 15.
+Come 2024, the IASCL was founded about 50 years earlier!
+That called for a celebration.
+At our 2024 Congress in Prague, that celebration took the form of a special Presidential Anniversary Session.
+It was really presidential, because aside from our then President, Annick De Houwer, nine past Presidents took part, either "live" or through video.
+The session started with a brief overview of IASCL's early days, followed by presidential statements, and a mention of wishes for the future of the field of child language scholars expressed through an online survey earlier this year.
+The session also highlighted the 50th anniversary of the Journal of Child Language, and included a video interview (now on YouTube) with its founding Editor, David Crystal (check out our JCL page here).

 History of IASCL